 The Russian government continues to work on the legislation for organic products.
-On September 10, 2014, the Russian State Duma approved and signed into effect the National Standard for Organic Products "Terms and Definitions".
+On September 10, 2014, the Federal Agency for Technical Regulation and Metrology approved and signed into effect the National Standard for Organic Products "Terms and Definitions".
 The Standard includes definitions of organic agriculture, organic production, types of organic foods, etc. For more information on this please see GAIN report RFATO003 National Organic Standard Terms and Definitions Approved.

 On November 6, 2014, the last updated version of the Federal Law "On Production of Organic Products" was published on the official website for public comments at http://regulation.gov.ru/.
 The document introduces the general concept of organic production in Russia and certification requirements.
-For more details please see GAIN report RSAT0034 Draft Law of Organic Production Announced.
+For more details please see GAIN report RSATO034 Draft Law of Organic Production Announced.